 Hubertus Kolster, Managing Partner, CMS Germany

-The firm has also been advising on the increasing volume of Chinese investment in other countries for a number of years now.
+The firm has also been advising on the growing Chinese investments in other countries for a number of years now.
 Many of the strongest Chinese companies with promising international strategies for future growth are located in Hong Kong and the neighbouring province of Guangdong.

-Cornelius Brandi, Executive Chairman of CMS: “We look for markets that offer the greatest business potential for us.
-Geographic expansion is often part of our client´s growth strategy.
+Cornelius Brandi, Executive Chairman of CMS, commented, “We look for markets that offer the greatest business potential for us.
+Geographic expansion is often a part of our clients’ growth strategy.
 So, we move primarily into regions where we expect that there will be future opportunities for them.”

 The services offered by the Hong Kong office will be gradually extended, according to Wiegand.
-UK-based CMS Cameron McKenna intends to establish a Banking & Finance practice in the office in 2017, for example, while clients already have access to the full range of services across the CMS network of more than 60 offices worldwide.
+CMS intends to establish a Banking & Finance practice in the office in 2017, for example.
+However, clients already have access to the full range of services across CMS in more than 60 offices worldwide.

-Dr Nicolas Wiegand has been advising European, Chinese and international clients for many years in Hong Kong, as well as assisting companies from the region requiring support for their activities in Europe and beyond.
+Nicolas Wiegand has been advising German, Chinese and international clients for many years in Hong Kong, as well as assisting companies from the region requiring support for their activities in Europe and beyond.
 He has particularly extensive experience with arbitration proceedings in or connected with Hong Kong, China, Singapore, South Korea, Australia, Thailand, Vietnam and Japan.
 Wiegand also frequently acts as an arbitrator in the region, in addition to representing clients.
 He is a member of numerous arbitration panels, including the panel of arbitrators at the Hong Kong International Arbitration Center (HKIAC), the Shenzhen Court of International Arbitration (SCIA) and the Dubai International Arbitration Centre (DIAC).
-He delivers training courses on arbitration law for the Hong Kong
+He delivers trainings on arbitration law for the Hong Kong International Arbitration Center.